asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 Assume you have a Kubernetes cluster with 10 nodes, to run your production app.
 Behind the scenes each cluster node is running Docker as its container runtime.
 This means Docker is the low-level technology that starts and stops the containerised apps.
-Kubernetes is the higher level technology that looks after the bigger picture, such as deciding which nodes to run containers on, deciding when to scale up or down, and execute updates.
+Kubernetes is the higher level technology that looks after the bigger picture, it tells docker how to do that, also it is deciding which nodes to run containers on, deciding when to scale up or down, and execute updates.
 Docker is not the only container runtime that Kubernetes supports, it also does support `gVisor`, `containerd` and `kata`.
 Kubernetes has features which abstract the container runtime and make it interchangeable

 1. The container runtime interface (CRI) - is an abstraction layer that standardizes the way 3rd party container runtimes work with Kubernetes